wojciechteclaw/ElementSplitter/README.md

 ![alt text](https://github.com/wojciechteclaw/ElementSplitter/blob/feature_editingReadMe/static/WallsAndColumnsSplitting.png)
 In case of structural elements (Walls and Structural Columns) they won't be splitted by the first level.
 As in the picture above.
 Feel free to message me if you need to change it.

 ## Openings is walls
 Currently script works for wall with opening modeled as generic models.
 Family of generic model must be prepared as generic model hosted on wall as in the picture below:
 ![alt text](https://github.com/wojciechteclaw/ElementSplitter/blob/feature_editingReadMe/static/Opening.png)
-In developlemnt there is another version for Door and Window Categories.
+In development there is another version for Door and Window Categories.

 © 2021 Wojciech Tecław